aaronpenne/mark-forster-archive/_posts/2008-02-28-dreams-the-underestimated-book.md

 **Author:** David
 **Date:** February 28, 2008 at 9:29

-Hi Mark, just to let you know that, despite being a long-time subscriber, I am seriously considering unsubscribing from your blog.
-The signal-to-noise ratio for me has dropped dramatically recently.
-To me it is reading like a boring diary interleaved with adverts!
-I'd really like you to return to the old days where you pumped out a series of useful ideas that made us understand your books better (even if that means much less frequent posts).
+Hi Mark, just to let you know that, despite being a long-time subscriber, I am seriously considering unsubscribing from your blog.The signal-to-noise ratio for me has dropped dramatically recently.
+To me it is reading like a boring diary interleaved with adverts!I'd really like you to return to the old days where you pumped out a series of useful ideas that made us understand your books better (even if that means much less frequent posts).

 ---